[Review by Vanessa Jones]

 Sadly, the filmmakers seemed to believe the best way to inject tension was to throw CGI at it, and the way to inject emotion was to give the characters harrowing backstories.
 Newsflash, this is a disaster movie; the fact that they’re in a disaster should be harrowing enough.
 Even the CGI-overdose 2012 and the rather dated Deep Impact knew there was a lot of mileage to be gained out of exploring how ordinary people react in an extraordinary situation.
 This movie does occasionally meander in that direction, with moments like the unsettling realisation that people are using the disaster to raid stores, or when a character’s brush with death leads him to abandon a family member in need.
 But these hints are more frustrating than insightful, as they never go anywhere and provide no deeper meaning.

 Despite a promising premise, San Andreas is little more than CGI porn.
 It’s unoriginal, uninspired, and wastes the talents of a perfectly good cast of actors.
-If you have seen literally any disaster movies in the past decade, then you have seen this movie.
-Save your money and go see Fury Road instead.
+If you have seen literally any disaster movies in the past decade, you have seen this movie.